 You can help make a massive difference to the lives of working animals – whether it is supporting our core work with a significant donation or funding an entirely new project.

 Some donors and charitable trusts prefer to support entire projects or component parts.
-These donations are crucial to get pilot projects off the ground, expand existing projects and conduct innovative research, particularly where grants are contingent on matched funding.
+These charity gifts are crucial to get pilot projects off the ground, expand existing projects and conduct innovative research, particularly where grants are contingent on matched funding.

 Two projects that we are urgently seeking funding for are: